 Bleach can damage the surface of the mousepad.
 If the surface is damaged, the glide of the mouse suffers, and the mouse sensor could pick up incorrect position information.
 The use of bleach is therefore not recommended in any case.

 How Often Should I Clean My Mousepad?

 In general, the place of use of the mousepad determines how often cleaning should be performed.
 Scientific studies recommend daily cleaning in hospitals, for example.
 In private domestic use, quarterly cleaning is sufficient.
-In case of acute contamination by food or drinks, immediate cleaning is necessary.
+However, in case of acute contamination by food or drinks, immediate cleaning is necessary.

 Shockingly, mousepads (much like keyboards and mice) typically have a higher load of bacteria on their surface than a toilet seat.
 For our immune system, the amount of bacteria is usually not a threat.
-People with a weaker immune system should better clean the mousepad more often.
+However, people with a weaker immune system should better clean the mousepad more often.